top of page

 -

-Free of Heart (FOH) posts are cut so the core (or heart) of the log is excluded.
-This reduces the risk of splitting, warping and excessive movement, making FOH posts more stable and ideal for structural applications requiring precision and longevity.
-We stock FOH posts in Ironbark, Spotted Gum, Red Gum with other species available upon request.
+Free of Heart (FOH) posts are cut to exclude the core (or heart) of the log.
+This reduces the risk of splitting, warping, and excessive movement.
+As a result, FOH posts are more stable and ideal for structural applications requiring precision and longevity.
+We stock FOH posts in Ironbark, Spotted Gum, and Red Gum, with other species available upon request.

 Free Of Heart Post Sizes